-- S7 and S10 relate to the actions arising from an assessment - K19 and S13 and S21 are not sufficiently specific about how apprentices would be expected to develop their knowledge and skills in identifying and critically applying relevant research literature to inform the assessment of an individual patient and what they deduced from this assessment - The listed KSBs do not identify the critical thinking, clinical-reasoning, analytical and decision-making skills that apprentices would need to deploy in their assessment of individual patients.
+- S7 and S10 relate to the actions arising from an assessment - K19 and S13 and S21 are not sufficiently specific about how apprentices would be expected to develop their knowledge and skills in identifying and critically applying relevant research literature to inform the assessment of an individual patient and what they deduced from this assessment - The listed KSBs do not identify the critical thinking, clinical-reasoning, analytical and decision-making skills that apprentices would need to deploy in their safe and effective assessment of individual patients.

-Several of the KSBs lack an active verb, making it difficult to infer their intended meaning or level, while others inappropriately conflate reference to conditions and individuals who may have these conditions.
+Several of the KSBs lack an active verb, making it difficult to infer their intended meaning or level.